Installation

 In order to use the different database connections, install the corresponding package with pip:

-pip install psycopg2-binary # for PostgreSQL
+pip install psycopg[binary] # for PostgreSQL

 pip install mysqlclient # for MySQL or MariaDB